Celebrating 1,000 recovered patients

-The MediSys Health Network’s Chief Nursing Officer was cheered on by his co-workers-turned-caretakers as he left the hospital Friday, April 24, as its 1,000th recovered COVID-19 patient.
+The MediSys Health Network’s Chief Nursing Officer was cheered on by his co-workers-turned-caretakers as he left Flushing Hospital Friday, April 24, as MediSys’ 1,000th recovered COVID-19 patient.

 Ruben Silvestre was working at the front lines of the pandemic when he fell ill, becoming a patient earlier in the week.
 He was deemed well enough to recover at home, and the staff celebrated the milestone with an optimistic send-off, complete with posters, dancing and cheering.